Prag8855/aab/content/guides/residence-permit.md

 - [ ] **Your family**
     If you apply for family reunion visas, or for residence permanent residence for a spouse, your family must come with you.[^38]
 - [ ] **A translator** (optional)
     Many *Ausländerbehörde* employees only speak German.
 If you don't speak German, bring an interpreter or a German-speaking friend.
 It's not required, but it helps.
 I recommend [Red Tape Translation](/out/red-tape-translation-interpreter).
-[Relocation consultants](/guides/relocation-agency-in-berlin) and [immigration lawyers](/guides/english-speaking-lawyers-berlin) can also translate for you.

 Go to the [correct *Ausländerbehörde*](/guides/immigration-office#locations).
 Arrive early.
 You need enough time to find the correct waiting room.
 If you are late, they might refuse to help you.[^53]